 Sirius responds with a bark of laughter that is utterly contagious.
 “I suppose you would say that. “

-“Yes.
-I would.
-You and James are the only true romance I’ve ever seen.
-He loves you even more than Lily.”
+I nod, sagely."Yes.
+I would too.
+You and Remus are the only true romance I’ve ever seen.
+He loves you even more than chocolate.”

 “Then he loves you more than wanking.”

-He’s stunned into silence and I feel myself blushing.
-I hadn’t meant to take it that far.
-His eyes wrinkle as a smile tugs on his perfect lips.
-“I can see why you’re such good friends with him.”
-He concedes.
+They both look at me with expressions of mingled awe and bemusement.
+It doesn't matter, I crossed the appropriate-ness line a long time ago.
+“I can see why you’re such good friends with Prongs.”
+Sirius concedes.
 It’s the first time he’s said anything positive about my friendship with James.
 It’s amazing how little we’ve talked about that issue.
 The James Problem.
 We’ve always slid past it.
 “Thank you.”
 I say, confused at the compliment.
 “Drat.”

 “What?”
 He asks.